ibm-cloud-docs/solution-tutorials/strategies-for-resilient-applications.md

 Additionally, check out the step by step guide [Deploy Logistics Wizard to Cloud Foundry Enterprise Environment (CFEE)](https://github.com/IBM-Cloud/logistics-wizard/blob/master/Deploy_Microservices_CFEE.md) where it will take you deploying a microservice based application to CFEE.
 Once deployed to one CFEE account, then you would require to redeploy to a second region and attach the [Internet Services](https://{DomainName}/docs/infrastructure/cis/getting-started.html#getting-started-with-ibm-cloud-internet-services-cis-) in front of the two CFEE account to load balance the traffic.

-You can learn more on IBM Cloud Foundry Enterprise Environment [here](https://{DomainName}/docs/cloud-foundry/index.html#about).
+Refer to the [{{site.data.keyword.cfee_full_notm}} documentation](https://{DomainName}/docs/cloud-foundry/index.html#about) for additional details.

-### Kubernetes apps
+### Kubernetes

 With Kubernetes, you can achieve a multi-zones within regions architecture, this can be an active/active use case.
-When implementing a solution with Kubernetes Service, you benefit from built-in capabilities, like load balancing and isolation, increase resiliency against potential failures with hosts, networks, or apps.
+When implementing a solution with {{site.data.keyword.containershort_notm}}, you benefit from built-in capabilities, like load balancing and isolation, increase resiliency against potential failures with hosts, networks, or apps.
 By creating multiple clusters and if an outage occurs with one cluster, users can still access an app that is also deployed in another cluster.
 With multiple clusters in different regions, users can also access the closest cluster and reduce network latency.
 For additional resiliency, you have the option to also select the multi-zone clusters, meaning your nodes are deployed across multiple zones within a region.

 The Kubernetes multi-region architecture looks like this.

 ![Kubernetes](images/solution39/Kub-Architecture.png)

 1. The developer builds Docker images for the application.
-2. The images are pushed to IBM Cloud Container Registry in Dallas and London.
+2. The images are pushed to {{site.data.keyword.registryshort_notm}} in Dallas and London.
 3. The application is deployed to Kubernetes clusters in both locations.
 4. End-users access the application.
 5. Cloud Internet Services is configured to intercept requests to the application and to distribute the load across the clusters.
 In addition, DDoS Protection and Web Application Firewall are enabled to protect the application from common threats.
 Optionally assets like images, CSS files are cached.

 **Deploy above architecture by following the [solution tutorial here.](multi-region-k8s-cis.html)**

-### Cloud Functions apps
+### {{site.data.keyword.openwhisk_short}}

-Cloud Functions is available in multiple IBM Cloud locations.
+{{site.data.keyword.openwhisk_short}} is available in multiple {{site.data.keyword.cloud_notm}} locations.
 To increase resiliency and reduce network latency, applications can deploy their back-end in multiple locations.
 Then, with IBM Cloud Internet Services (CIS), developers can expose a single entry point in charge of distributing traffic to the closest healthy back-end.
-The architecture for Cloud Functions multi-region looks like this.
+The architecture for {{site.data.keyword.openwhisk_short}} multi-region looks like this.

  ![Functions-Architecture](images/solution39/Functions-Architecture.png)